perlestot/perlestot/README.md

 ### Glad to see you here!
 I’m a Data Scientist who has experienced healthcare projects including medicine and radiography images.
 Experienced in clinical information extraction, computer vision with medical data (DICOM files), and PACS Server.
-I am proficient in PyCaret and spaCy library which can build the optimized machine learning model in just a few hour.
+I'm proficient in PyCaret and spaCy libraries, which can build an optimized machine learning model in just a few hours.

 <br/>